 Coaches love to apply restrictions in training, which are not always conducive to individual development.
 Frequently applied restrictions inhibit individual potential and don’t always reflect the actual game.
 Using such restrictions as "you can only play two contacts" not only fails to reflect the game but has a negative impact on young players, whose strengths are dribbling, playing 1 v 1 or running with the ball.
 The application of such a restriction forces players to eliminate their strengths!
 That is why it is so important to use intelligent restrictions that will develop individual learning potential.
 Again, we return to the individual needs of players and who needs what and at what stage of learning the game to further develop their potential and individual abilities.

 Another restriction that academy coaches love to apply is to set a certain number of passes that must be made between players before a forward pass takes place, etc. This again is a restriction that has no real connection with the game itself.
 That’s because this restricts young players from making good and effective decisions (for example, when to play forward and when not), i.e. solving problems directly resulting from a given situation and the game in progress.

 Furthermore, the restrictions mentioned don't represent an actual game.
 If a player can only play two contacts, his opponent will organize his defence in relation to that particular restriction and not as it would look in a real football match.
 This will adversely affect the development of most players.
 Another restriction used in youth and children's football is: all players of the attacking team must touch the ball in order to score a goal.
 This type of rule limits the individual potential of players in the following ways:

-it doesn’t represent the game
+It doesn’t represent the game.

-it limits the ability to make quick and effective decisions (for example: breaking the defensive line by passing to a free space)
+It limits the ability to make quick and effective decisions (for example: breaking the defensive line by passing to a free space).

-it excludes the possibility of trying for a goal when it is possible
+It excludes the possibility of trying for a goal when it is possible.

-it limits perceptual and cognitive abilities
+It limits perceptual and cognitive abilities

 Generally speaking, any restrictions that don’t represent the actual game will have a negative impact on the development of players’ potential.
 Likewise, too many restrictions threaten the development of players' potential.
 This will lead players to make decisions based on restrictions, and not what the game itself presents.
 The information they will use will also be limited.

 All this will impose limitations on an individual player with good perceptual and cognitive skills.
 His decisions will be less effective.
 His individual decision-making potential will be limited.
 The more such training sessions are conducted and the longer this process lasts, the more we inhibit the individual development and strengths of young players.
 Using a simple rule: less is more and applying restrictions consistent with the level of a young player, we will be able to ensure he continues to progress.